PHILOSOPHY, GOALS, AND GUIDELINES

-At the age of 1 year, children are transitioned to the daily menu that is served to the rest of the children at our center, which includes cow’s milk.
+At the age of 1 year, children are transitioned to the daily menu that is served to the rest of the children at our center, which includes cow’s milk and preset serving times.

-A list of regularly served foods is available to parents upon request, and menus for each term are posted and e-mailed to parents.
+Menus for each term are posted on our website, parent bulletin boards, and emailed to parents.
 Parents are responsible for alerting the office staff about any dietary allergies or dietary restrictions their children may have.

 Religious/moral belief food substitutions: Moss Street is also committed to providing reasonable accommodations for sincerely held religious, moral, and ethical beliefs.
-If a family would like to request food substitutions based on the beliefs of the family or the individual child, please request and complete the Religious/Moral Accommodation Request form at the front desk.
+If a family would like to request food substitutions based on the beliefs of the family or the individual child, please request and complete the Religious/Moral Accommodation Request form, available from the office.
 Moss Street will take the specific request for accommodation into account, and work with the family to provide to the extent possible the accommodation, or to identify and provide equally effective, less burdensome alternatives, if available.
 It is also important to understand that in some instances Moss Street may not be able to grant you an accommodation.